listeven989/email.dev/README.md

 That's what this is for.
 The completely open sourced email outbound saas app.
 If you need any features just code it, open a PR and viola, once its merged to main, it's live.

-You can use it here: https://email-outbound-ai-web-app.vercel.app
+You can use it here: https://email-outbound-ai-web-app.vercel.app.
+Or go ahead and host your own version.

 Ok, but you're not a dev you say?
 No problemo, just ask the devs to make that spiffy feature you need.
 Go to https://github.com/steven4354/email-outbound-ai/issues and open a request